isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 Food waste accounts for about 10% of total waste generated in Singapore and only 16% was recycled in 2017.

 Food waste makes up about half of the average 1.5kg of waste disposed of by each household in Singapore daily.
-Yet, more than half of household food waste can be prevented, of which rice, noodles and bread are the most common
+Yet, more than half of household food waste can be prevented, of which rice, noodles and bread are the most common.

 **What is avoidable food waste?**